infra-blocks/ts-emitter/README.md

 // was that show ever good?
 ```

-In addition, the default strategy also exports weird members on emit, just to showcase of what you could do yourself
+In addition, the default strategy also exports weird members on emit, just to showcase what you could do yourself
 if you wanted to support more than one strategy for the same emitter.

 ```typescript